 Our latest feature leverages machine learning to enable you to set a Viewability Goal for your display and video campaigns.

 StackAdapt also helps advertisers leverage deals through StackAdapt Deals—our packaged, customizable deals, which include those focused on high viewability across native, display, and video.
-StackAdapt has also partnered with Integral Ad Science as a preferred partner to pass back viewability metrics.
+StackAdapt has also partnered with MOAT as a preferred partner to pass back viewability metrics.

 Contact your StackAdapt representative or request a demo to learn about how we can help you to achieve your viewability goals.